gmnevton/NitroPascal/README.md

 ## About compiler

+> [!NOTE]
->> 2024-02-10
+> 2024-02-10
-This is "work in progress" type repo for the time being.
+> This is "work in progress" type repo for the time being.
-All projects are made using Delphi 10.2.3.
+> All projects are made using Delphi 10.2.3.
-Project uses madExcept to track bugs and memory leaks.
+> Project uses madExcept to track bugs and memory leaks.
-For now there is no other external dependencies - but this can change at any time.
+> For now there is no other external dependencies - but this can change at any time.

 A typical compiler consists of key components such as: